ARKye03/morghulis/README.md

 ## License

-Licensed under the General Public License v3.0.
+Licensed under the MIT.
 See the [LICENSE](./LICENSE) file for details.